Mental Health And Depression: How To Help A Friend With Depression

 Be honest, natural, and supportive.
 You can say something along the lines of “I’ve noticed that you haven’t been yourself lately.
 Do you want to talk about it?
 What can I do to help you feel better?”
 Listen to what they say, and continue offering support and caring words.

-What are 3 ways to help treat depression?
+What are three ways to help treat depression?

 What do you say to a friend who is struggling emotionally?

-How do you convince someone to get mental help?
+How do you convince someone with major depression to get help and treatment from a mental health professional?

 How do you comfort a friend emotionally?

 This can depend on the individual.
-The best way to find out what they need specifically is to ask them, and then listen closely to the answer.
+The best way to find out what they need specifically is to ask them and then listen closely to the answer.
 They may just want someone to sit with them.
 They may want to engage in the usual talk you do together.
 They may want encouragement or support in doing more social things.
 They may simply need to know that you care about them.
+You may also suggest specific tasks you can help with; this can help ease the burden they feel to some extent.

 How do I comfort my friend over text?

 Just tell them what you would tell them in person.
-Let them know you care and that you are there for them if they want to text, or call.
+Be empathetic and try to understand their perspective.
+Let them know you care and that you are there for them if they want to text or call.
+Remind the person about their positive qualities or anything else you think might make them feel better.
 If you are geographically close enough, offer to spend some time with them.
+Make an extra effort to meet with them in person to provide emotional and social support.

 What do you say to support someone?